Geniussh/clear-starter-kit/readme.md

 <!-- # How to access and use the CLEAR dataset
 We have made CLEAR public on [Avalanche](https://avalanche.continualai.org).
 If you have used Avalanche for your other projects, then it is very easy to get started!
 Just pull the most recent commit from their official [repo](https://github.com/ContinualAI/avalanche), and check out [this example on how to train on CLEAR](https://github.com/ContinualAI/avalanche/blob/master/examples/clear.py).
 If you haven't used Avalanche before, you could use the [starter code](starter_code.py) provided to download CLEAR dataset from Avalanche, and perform training and evaluation in PyTorch only (so you don't need to know anything about Avalanche).  -->

-# What to provide for the evaluation?

-We require that you place your models in `models` directory and use the interface defined in `evaluation_setup.py`.

 # Evaluation Metrics
 ![metrics](imgs/metrics.png)
 The submitted model will be evaluated against the private testsets to obtain an 10x10 accuracy matrix (we provide a 4x4 accuracy matrix above to visually illustrate how we calculate the metrics).
 The y-axis is the training timestamp and x-axis is the index of test bucket.

 The leaderboard will consists of the above 4 metrics.
 In-Domain and Next-Domain accuracy are proposed in the [CLEAR paper](https://arxiv.org/abs/2201.06289) for measuring the test performance within the same time period or the next immediate time period.
 Backward Transfer and Forward Transfer are defined similarly to prior works on continual learning.

+# What to provide for the evaluation?

+We require that you place your 10 trained models in `models` directory and use the interface defined in `evaluation_setup.py`.
+In `evaluation_setup.py`, you need to explicitly provide the two following functions so that we can evaluate your models and auto-generated your scores on our end.
+- `load_models(models_path)` takes in the path to the 10 trained models, i.e. `models/`, and it should return a list of loaded models.
+How you load each of them is up to you and should be consistent with how you saved your models.
+For example, if you saved your models as its parameter dictionary, then you want to use `torch.nn.Module.load_state_dict`; otherwise if you saved the entire model, you want to use `torch.save` directly.
+[Note that if you trained your models using `torch.nn.DataParallel`, there will be `module.` inserted at the beginning of each key of your saved state_dict, in which case loading the state_dict onto a model from `torchvision.models` will fail.
+Therefore, you need to remove the `module.` key when implementing this function, as already shown in the [example](evaluation_setup.py).
+- `data_transform()` describes the data transform you used to test your 10 models, which should be consistent with the data transform used against your training data to train your 10 models initially.
+Only with this can we transform the held-out test data accordingly and evaluate your models.

+Finally one step before you can actually submit your great work!
+To validate your `evaluation_setup.py` as well as the about-to-submit models, run `local_evaluation.py` by specifying the path to your downloaded dataset from Avalanche.
+It should generate a weighted average score, which will be used for your ranking on the leaderboard, as well as four scores corresponding to the four metrics as described above.

-## How do I specify my software runtime / dependencies ?
+# How do I specify my software runtime / dependencies ?

 We accept submissions with custom runtime, so you don't need to worry about which libraries or framework to pick from.